 St Ailbe’s school will apply the selection process as follows:

 Applications are considered against the published selection criteria.
 Places will be offered in the first instance to those who meet the first criterion.
-Subsequently, where the school still has places available, the remaining Applicants are considered in light of the second criterion and those Applicants who meet this criterion will be offered a place within the school.
+Subsequently, where the relevant year group still has places available, the remaining Applicants are considered in light of the second criterion and those Applicants who meet this criterion will be offered a place within the relevant year group.
 This process is continuously carried out against all selection criteria until all available places have been offered and accepted.

-Where two or more applications are tied in the foregoing selection process, St Ailbe’s school will apply a random lottery to assign any available places in the school, or on the waiting list, to those applications.
+Where two or more applications are tied in the foregoing selection process, St Ailbe’s school will apply a random lottery to assign any available places in the relevant year group, or on the waiting list, to those applications.

 N.B.
 The number of places available in a year group is subject to reduction in the event that a placement(s) in the Special Class is/are given to Student(s) from that year group, i.e. the selection process for the Special Class will be completed before the selection process for the mainstream year group and the number of Students who are offered a place in the Special Class will be the number by which the places in the relevant mainstream year group(s) are reduced.